 If You Are An Employer…

-It's up to the employer to provide a discrimination free workplace.
-Whether they are aware of sexual harassment or not, employers are responsible for the actions of management and supervisory personnel, and for the harassment by non-supervisory personnel in certain circumstances.
-For example, if a fellow employee harasses an employee, and the employer knows about it but doesn't intervene, the employer may also be at fault.
+It’s up to the employer to provide a discrimination free workplace.
+Whether they are aware of sexual harassment or not, employers may be held responsible for the actions of management and supervisory personnel, and for harassment by non-supervisory personnel, except in certain circumstances.
+For example, if a fellow employee harasses an employee, and the employer knows about it but doesn’t intervene, the employer may also be at fault.

 Employers can achieve a discrimination-free workplace by: